Trusted Shops is a company that validates online merchants and offers buyer protection services.

 What to do when you start using Estradot

-If you’ve been using a cyclic or sequential treatment, you should start using Estradot on the first day of your cycle, which is the first day of bleeding.
-If you're not sure what type of HRT treatment you’ve been using, speak with your clinician, who will be able to advise you.
+If you’re not sure what type of HRT you’ve been using, speak with your clinician, who will be able to advise you.

 Where to apply Estradot patches

 Estradot patches should be applied to the lower part of your body and never to your breasts.
-The area of skin should be bare (no hair) and it should not be placed on an area where you might wear elastic, such as your waist or lower legs.
-You should also avoid using the same patch of skin more than once in a week.
+The area of skin should be hairless and should not be placed on an area where you might wear elastic, such as your waist or lower legs.
+When replacing your patch, you should avoid using the same patch of skin.

 After use, fold the patch onto itself (so the sticky side is completely covered) and throw it in the bin.
 You should never flush your HRT patch down the toilet.